DejanJoksimovic/jsScript/README.md

     * It sets this
     * It executes constructor
     * It returns newly created object, or reference to object
+* process from when user enters url until page loads
+    * extract ip adress from ulr (browser cache, os cache, dns cache, dns data)
+    * browser opens tcp connection sends http(s) request
+    * server handles request and sends the response
+    * browser parse response and render html
+* getting data from server
+    * Client pull — client asking server for updates at certain regular intervals
+    * Server push — server is proactively pushing updates to the client (reverse of client pull)
+    * Short polling is an AJAX-based timer that calls at fixed delays whereas Long polling is based on Comet (i.e server will send data to the client when the server event happens with no delay).
+    * web sockets is persistent connection between client and server
+    * server send event - is mechanism that allows the server to asynchrounously push the data to the client once the client-server connection is esablished.
+Server decides to send data when new data is available.
+* headers (req, resp)
+    * expires - date/time after response is condsidered stale
+    * date - when message originated
+    * age - time in seconds object has been in proxy cache
+    * if-modified-since - server will return response only if requested data has been modified after given date
+    * DNT - Do Not Track - does user prefer privacy
+    * cache-control - speficy caching mechanisms in req and resp
+    * transfer-encoding - form of encoding for payload body
+    * e-tag - identifier for specific version of resource
+    * x-frame-options -  should browser be allowed to render page
+* Prefetching allows a browser to silently fetch the necessary resources needed to display content that a user might access in the near future.
 * Rxjs pipeable operator (function) takes observables as an input and returns another observable (a pure operation) (subscribing to output observable will also subscribe to input observable
 * How to check if object contain property: hasOwnProperty (will return true only if property exist in object itself, not the chain)
 * Difference between argument and a parameter (argument is a value passed to a function, parameter is a value that function expects upon execution)